naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Magma: Ye shouldn't have messed with me pirate crew and now ye shall pay the price!

-Police Bot 3: There's more than the 4 of us here!
+Police Bot 3: We got back up!
 You won't get away with this!!

 Hornet: Yo, sup?